General Travel Conditions

 11. Information requirements concerning the identity of the operating air carrier

-The EU Regulation on informing air transport passengers of the identity of the operating air carrier obliges the tour operator to inform the customer of the identity of the operating airline of all air traffic services to be provided during the booked trip at the time of booking.
-If at the time of booking the executing airline is not yet determined, then the tour operator is obliged to name the airline or the airlines that will probably carry out the flight.
-Once the tour operator knows which airline will perform the flight, the tour operator must inform the customer.
-If the airline referred to the client as the operating airline changes, the tour operator must inform the customer about the change.
-The tour operator must take all reasonable steps to ensure that the customer is informed of the change as soon as possible.
-The list of EU-banned airlines is available on the following website: http://ec.europa.eu/transport/modes/air/safety/air-ban/index_en.htm
+The EU Regulation on informing air transport passengers of the identity of the operating air carrier obliges the Tour Operator to inform the Customer / Traveler of the identity of the operating airline and of all air traffic services to be provided during the booked trip at the time of booking.
+If at the time of booking the executing airline is not yet determined, then the Tour Operator is obliged to name the airline and the airlines that will probably carry out the flight.
+Once the Tour Operator knows which airline will perform the flight, the Tour Operator must inform the Customer / Traveler.
+If the airline referred to the client as the operating airline changes, the Tour Operator must inform the Customer / Traveler about the change.
+The Tour Operator must take all reasonable steps to ensure that the Customer / Traveler is informed of the change as soon as possible.
+The list of EU-banned airlines is available on the official EU website.

 12. Passport, visa and health regulations, medical care